The Healing Elements of Somatic Practice

 Throughout the videos, I will offer suggestions of what might be an up-regulating or down-regulating practice, but I want to be clear that these are only suggestions.
 I'd invite you to stay open to the feedback and dialogue of your own body.
 While a practice may be generally down-regulating, that isn't always true for everyone.
 The same is true for up-regulation.
 In the most general sense, we are working towards what brings healing energy into our nervous system and what helps us process big energy inside of us so we can stay grounded.

-Pendulation Versus Perfection
+Practicing Pendulation Versus Perfection

 Remember these practices represent somatic skills that may feel unfamiliar and scary to you.
 Offering our bodies support can initially feel quite threatening as they signal to the body that there are safe and supportive places to hold and process pain.
 To many parts of us, pain in any form - supported or unsupported - is dangerous.